-A Holter monitor is a device that performs a prolonged ECG testing.
+A holter monitor is a device that performs a prolonged ECG test.
 Over the course of at least 24 hours, your child’s heart rate is continuously monitored to capture any abnormalities or rhythms.

 ECG electrodes, which connect to a small and portable recording monitor, are placed on your child’s chest.

 An event monitor is similar to a holter monitor, and is used to test for symptoms that occur less frequently.
 There are two kinds:

 - Loop: An ECG patch connects your child’s chest to a recording device that triggers recording at the sign of symptoms.

 - Memo: A recording card is placed against your child’s skin at the sign of symptoms.
 It’s manually activated.

 What are holter and event monitors used for?